Entanglement percolation in random quantum networks: Entanglement percolation in random quantum networks

 \subsection{CEP in RQN}

-The implementation of the CEP protocol to this new random quantum networks is straightforward: the optimal SLOCC is applied to each edge (each of which will now have a different probability of success) and then, if the initial amount of entanglement is high enough, there will always exist a path of singlets between two given nodes.
+The implementation of the CEP protocol in these new random quantum networks is straightforward: the optimal SLOCC is applied to each edge (each of which will now have a different probability of success) and then, if the initial amount of entanglement is high enough, a giant cluster of singlets emerges, establishing connectivity at distance.

+It is assumed that the realized link SCPs $p_k$ are known locally by the two nodes sharing the respective edge, as this information is strictly necessary for the optimal SLOCC protocol (as shown for the Procrustean method in \Cref{sec:quant_info}).

-As an example, a uniform distribution for the SCPs has been assumed::
+As an example, a uniform distribution for the SCPs has been assumed

 with average value of $\langle p \rangle = \frac{a + b}{2}$ and width $w = b - a$ with $0 \leq a < b \leq 1$.
-Several random quantum network CEPs have been simulated, with the width $w$ and the average value $\langle p \rangle$ serving as control parameters.
-For each parameter set, multiple realizations of the same network -- specifically, a $100 \cross 100$ square lattice -- were generated and simulated.
-From these simulations, the Percolation strength $P_{\infty}$; i.e., which is the probability of a random node belonging to the biggest cluster of connected nodes, was computed (see \Cref{sec:comp_net} for details) \cite{2021perc}.
+Several random quantum network CEPs have been simulated, with the width $w$ and the average value $\langle p \rangle$ serving as control parameters within their respective admissible bounds.
+For each parameter set, multiple realizations of the same network -- specifically, a $100 \times 100$ square lattice -- were generated and simulated.
+Because the edge probabilities are assigned as independent and identically distributed random variables, each realization of the network corresponds to a different random assignment of SCP values to the edges.
+Accordingly, the Percolation Strength $P_{\infty}$ (i.e., the probability that a randomly chosen node belongs to the largest connected cluster; see \Cref{sec:comp_net}) was estimated by averaging over many independent realizations of the network.

-As shown in Fig. \ref{fig:simulation}, the results obtained for the different simulations are identical width-wise.
-This implies that only the average value of the distribution is relevant for CEP, or, in other words, that only the average initial entanglement is important, as happens when all the edges of the network have the same SCP.
-Therefore, if the average initial SCP is above the classical percolation threshold $p_c$ then the system percolates, otherwise it does not:
+As shown in \Cref{fig:simulation}, the results obtained for the different simulations are identical width-wise.
+This implies that only the average value of the distribution is relevant for CEP, or, in other words, that only the average initial entanglement is important.
+We will call this new CEP threshold, Random CEP (RCEP)

-We obtained the same results for different initial network topologies (Erdős–Rényi and Watts-Strogatz networks) and for different distributions of the SCPs (truncated gaussian and bimodal distribution, both symmetric and asymmetric).
+Therefore, for a sufficiently large system, if the average initial SCP is above the classical percolation threshold $p_c$ then the system percolates, otherwise it does not.
+An analytical demonstration of this is present in \Cref{sec:rcep-theory}.